 Communities flourish when people have opportunities to identify their gifts, develop them, and put them to use in God’s kingdom.
 That’s the starting point for the community development major at Dordt College.

 Community development is usually associated with helping people in need, and many Christians want to help those who are hungry or suffering.
 But even though alleviating hunger and providing housing are urgent needs, they are best addressed by considering the big picture.
 Otherwise helping has the potential to be more hurtful than helpful.

-“If such programs are not carefully thought out, they can create dependency, remove markets, eliminate jobs, damage the social structure of a community, or undermine the natural resources on which they depend,” says Dr. Robert De Haan, professor of environmental studies.
+“Development programs must be carefully thought out so that they don’t create dependency, remove markets, eliminate jobs, damage the social structure of a community, or undermine the natural resources on which they depend,” says Dr. Robert De Haan, professor of environmental studies.

-“Community development is for people who like complex challenges,” says Ploegstra.
+“Community development is for people who like complex challenges,” says Dr. Jeff Ploegstra.
 “Communities are deep, multifaceted, dynamic systems with unique physical, economic, political, and social environments.”

 Dordt’s program will help you understand these complex issues and give you the specific knowledge and skills you’ll need to begin working as soon as you graduate.